Weighted theory of Toeplitz operators on the Bergman space: Introduction

 We fix the underlying domain of our spaces to be $\mathbb{B}_n$ for simplicity; however, our results extend to handle spaces of functions defined on more general domains.
 We may define weighted Bergman and Lebesgue spaces of a general domain $D\subseteq \mathbb{C}_n$ ($\mathcal{A}^p_{\sigma}(D)$, $L^p_{\sigma}(D)$, $\mathcal{A}^{1,\infty}_{\sigma}(D)$, and $L^{1,\infty}_{\sigma}(D)$) in the same way as above, except with $\mathbb{B}_n$ replaced by $D$.
 Other components of our statements, such as $B_p$ weights, conditions on symbols, dyadic structures, etcetera, may be understood in these contexts with suitable changes.
 We discuss how our arguments and results can be extended to spaces of more general domains.

 We call a domain $D$ simple if it is either \begin{enumerate} \item a finite type domain in $\mathbb{C}^2$, \item a decoupled, finite type domain in $\mathbb{C}^n$, \item a convex, finite type domain in $\mathbb{C}^n$, or \item a strongly pseudoconvex domain with smooth boundary in $\mathbb{C}^n$. \end{enumerate} Clearly, the unit ball is a model example of a simple domain.
 We also consider strongly pseudoconvex domains with less boundary smoothness.
 Theorem A has been extended to strongly pseudoconvex domains with smooth boundary by Wang and Xia in \cite{WX2021}.
-The sufficiency direction of Theorem B has been extended for $p>1$ to simple domains by Huo, Wick, and the second author in \cites{HWW20201,HWW20202} and to strongly pseudoconvex domains with $C^4$ boundary by Wick and the second author in \cite{WW2020}; this direction of Theorem B when $p=1$ has been extended to strongly pseudoconvex domains with $C^4$ boundary by the authors in \cite{SW2020} and should hold for simple domains following ideas from \cite{M1994}.
+The sufficiency direction of Theorem B has been extended for $p>1$ to simple domains by Huo, Wick, and the second author in \cites{HWW20201,HWW20202} and to strongly pseudoconvex domains with $C^4$ boundary by Wick and the second author in \cite{WW2020}; this direction of Theorem B when $p=1$ has been extended to strongly pseudoconvex domains with $C^4$ boundary by the authors in \cite{SW2020} and is seen to hold for simple domains following ideas from \cite{M1994}.

 Our Theorem \ref{ToeplitzLpCompactness} and Corollary \ref{ContinuousLpCompactness} extend to any simple domain, since our arguments only rely on the good behavior of the Bergman kernel on $\overline{D}\times\overline{D}\setminus\{(z,z): z \in \partial D\}$ which is guaranteed in these settings by \cite{B1987}.
-Theorem \ref{LpCompactnessCharacterization} and Corollary \ref{LpCompactnessCharacterizationCorollary} extend to strongly pseudoconvex domains with smooth boundary, since a version of Theorem A is available in this setting.
-For Theorem \ref{CompactnessExtrapolation} and Corollary \ref{CompactnessExtrapolationCorollary} to hold, we need the boundedness of the Bergman projection with respect to $B_p$ weights and we need $P$ to reproduce $\mathcal{A}^1$ functions.
+For Theorem \ref{CompactnessExtrapolation} to hold in general, we need the boundedness of the Bergman projection with respect to $B_p$ weights and we need $P$ to reproduce $\mathcal{A}^1$ functions.
+These properties both hold true on, for example, strongly pseudoconvex domains with smooth boundary.
+The reproducing property can be deduced from an approximation theorem on Bergman spaces together with kernel estimates, while the weighted estimates appear in \cites{HWW20201,HWW20202}.
+Moreover, Theorem \ref{LpCompactnessCharacterization} and Corollary \ref{LpCompactnessCharacterizationCorollary} also extend to strongly pseudoconvex domains with smooth boundaries since a version of Theorem A is available in this setting.
 Theorem \ref{ToeplitzLpBoundedness}, Theorem \ref{ToeplitzL1Boundedness}, and Corollary \ref{ToeplitzL1BoundednessCorollary}, extend to simple domains, since in this situation the domain can be equipped with a dyadic structure and the Bergman projection is pointwise bounded by a suitable dyadic majorant, see \cite{HWW20202}.